Fredf10/starfish_networkReduction_tmp/tasks.md

 # Unassigned tasks
+* starfish Menu: uqsa create file has as exit() and visualisation has exit() need to catched by main menu to stop exiting everything
 * Check for (einar) TODOs
 * Note that the WD must be given as an absolute path (or enable relative to the user's home folder (Could provide a sensible default folder in Documents a la MATLAB).
 But need system variables to that as OS specific
 * Check TODOs